agrinessedge/portia-iot-api-docs/README.md

 ## Authors

 See also the list of [contributors](https://github.com/agrinessedge/portia-iot-api-docs/contributors) who participated in this project.

-## License (???????????????)

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments (Precisa??)

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc